Romulo-Peres/Real-snake/README.md

 For that and other reasons, the real snake doesn't implement an array that contains a snake's body part on every index, instead, it uses a data structure called `ring buffer`.

 The ring buffer itself is a FIFO-like data structure, where the end of it is also the beginning.
-It is used to track down all the player's movements, so on every UP, DOWN, RIGHT or LEFT command, a value encoded in binary containing the location and the new direction is written inside this structure, making it possible to the snake's tail to effectivelly follow the snake's body, decreasing the necessary amount of memory, replacing the 2 bytes for every body part model to a occasional 2 bytes on every direction change model.
+It is used to track down all the player's movements, so on every UP, DOWN, RIGHT or LEFT command, a value encoded in binary containing the location and the new direction is written inside this structure, making it possible to the snake's tail to effectivelly follow the snake's body, decreasing the necessary amount of memory, replacing the 2 bytes for every body part model to an occasional 2 bytes on every direction change model.

 # Running it on a real hardware
-To make the real snake run on a real hardware, you will need to flash the game image in your pendrive!
+To run the real snake on actual hardware, you will need to flash the game image onto your pendrive!
 To do that, you can either create the image from the source code or use the ready-to-go image available inside the `image` directory.

 ## Creating the image from source code
 To build the source code, you will need to have the Nasm assembler installed on your computer.
 Once the assembler is available system-wide, this shell command should do everything: